Alamnoor/UAVs-Detection-in-Day-and-Night-Dual-Visions/README.md

 ## Test with pre-trained weights
 To test and validate the results please use the "weights in the above link" with the following code file "inference-video.py".
 Moreover, the videos RGB_test.mp4 and IR_test.mp4 can be used during testing.
 For "utils" in the "inference-video.py", please visit this link [EfficientDet](https://github.com/xuannianz/EfficientDet/tree/master/utils) download the files and put it in the folder "utils".
 ## Our results
-Please check the video files "RGB.mp4" and "IR.mp4" for detection of UAVs using a single proposed hybrid model performance.
+Please check the video files "tested_RGB.avi" and "Tested_IR.avi" for detection of UAVs using a single proposed hybrid model performance.
 Moreover, here are the evaluations in term of mAP and loss.
 ![image info](mAP.png)
 ![image info](Train_Validation_Losses.png)
 ## How to Prepare the Custom dataset: